Shiva-16/Student-Management-System/Readme.txt

 Thanks for downloading this project!

 Project Name: Student Management System
-Author Name : Shivang Khatri
+Author Name : Team Minions

 This project contains the options to see attendance , rules & regualtions , study materials etc directly from homepage by loging in from student's side.